bitfocus/companion-module-studiocoast-vmix/HELP.md

 * **Stop script:** Stop a script by name
 * **Custom command:** Ability to run a custom command

-**V1.1.3**
-* Added overlay functions
-* Added set output functions
-* Added the option to chose the port used to connect to vmix
-* Added the option to chose weather or not to use the ID or the Title of inputs to select them

 For additional actions please raise a feature request at [github](https://github.com/bitfocus/companion)